zebpalmer/WeatherAlerts/docs/about.rst

 ========
 You can download and install the current stable version via PIP by runing:  ``pip install -U weatheralerts``

+Alternativly you can download and install directly from the source code on github.

 Bugs & Feature Requests